JElchison/format-udf/README.md

 * Windows does not support hard disks without a partition table.
 (This is strange because Windows does not apply the same limitation to flash drives.)
 * macOS seems to only mount UDF file systems that utilize the full disk (not just a partition)

 At first glance, these constraints appear to be in partial conflict.
 The solution, as suggested by [Pieter](https://web.archive.org/web/20151103171649/http://sipa.ulyssis.org/2010/02/filesystems-for-portable-disks/), is to place a fake partition table (via [MBR](https://en.wikipedia.org/wiki/Master_boot_record)) in the first block of the drive, which lists a single entire-disk partition.
 This works because UDF (perhaps intentionally) doesn't utilize the first block.
-Unfortunately, there has been no easy way to do this, while juggling all of the other variables (such as device logical block size).

-format-udf writes such a fake MBR for added compatibility on Windows.
+Unfortunately, there has been no easy way to do this, while juggling all of the other variables (such as device logical block size).  format-udf writes such a fake MBR for added compatibility on Windows.
 If this is not what you desire, you can disable the MBR with `-p none`.

+The goal of this project is to **provide access to a cross-platform file system with modern features**, in such a way that is:
+1. Easy to use for the average user
+2. Maximally compatible across operating systems
+3. As compliant as is reasonable with the UDF specification
+4. Maximally flexible to help users with uncommon needs

 # UDF OS Support